phanumat/Documentation/ref-docs/reference.rst

     Groovy follows the JavaBean convention, and adds some syntactic sugar on top.
 Any zero-arg getter can be retrieved via property access directly.
     For example, ``getName()`` could be invoked as ``name``.
-    You'll see this shortcut syntax often in Groovy and SmartThings.
+    You'll see this shortcut syntax often in Groovy and PEA HiVE.

 Some methods may have many signatures.
 For example, the ``schedule`` method available to SmartApps can be called with a variety of arguments.
 We have documented all forms in one location (``schedule()``).
 All supported signatures will be listed, as well as all parameters for the various signatures.